Estimated reading time: 7 minutes

 I did what most people would do and just googled area churches.
 As I scrolled, I found a church’s website.

 The website did a great job preparing me for an amazing church experience and telling me their story.
+It was evident that this church uses technology to do what it does.

-The church building was not fancy, it is a relatively new church and is in a temporary building, but their website got me in the door.
+The church building was not fancy; it is a relatively new church and is in a temporary building, but their website got me in the door.

-Once in the door the people and message took it from there.
+Once in the door, the people and message took it from there.

-The take away is that their website told their story and provided me with the information I needed to choose to visit them.
+The takeaway is that their website told their story and provided me with the information I needed to choose to visit them.

 20 Things To Consider For Your Church Website